Adamskoullos/TraderDashboards/README.md

     - [X] Add text to introduction section, add introduction video
     - [ ] Add the two videos to the dashboard videos section and refine style if needed
     - [X] Add the structure to the carousel section and add testimonials
-    - [ ] Add text to subscribe section and add subscribe modal button (modal form to be added later)
+    - [X] Add text to subscribe section and add subscribe button link
     - [X] Add bottom section text and add contact button (leading to the contact page)
 - [ ] Contact Page
     - [X] Build Bootstrap grid layout for page